 Minimal chemical waste

 We do not give acid wash to our jewelry.
-We have created a special in-house bio-enzyme from fermentation of organic waste that cleans up any surface residue and patina created due to heat.
+We have created a special in-house bio-enzyme* (find recipe below) from fermentation of organic waste that cleans up any surface residue and patina created due to heat.
 Therefore we do not release any acids or chemicals in the environment.
 Minimal semi-toxic fumes get released during soldering of metals.